Post Malone: 2011–2016: Career beginnings and Stoney

-According to Malone, he chose "Post Malone" as his stage name when he was 14 or 15.
+According to Malone, he chose "Post Malone" as his stage name when he was "14 or 15".
 The name was rumored to be a reference to the professional basketball player Karl Malone, but Malone later explained that "Post" is his last name, and he used a "rap name generator" to get "Malone".
-At 16, using audio editor Audacity, Malone created his first mixtape, Young and After Them Riches.
+At the age of 16, using audio editor Audacity, Malone released his first mixtape, Y.A.T.R., also known as Young and After Them Riches, in 2014.
 He showed it to some of his classmates at Grapevine High School.
 He was voted "Most Likely to Become Famous" by his classmates as a senior in high school.
 He worked at a Chicken Express as a teenager.

+At age 17, Malone released a parody synth-pop ballad song called "Why Don't You Love Me" under the alias Leon DeChino, intended for a school project.
+The song reappeared online in 2016.
+Malone later referenced the DeChino alias on his song "Psycho".

 Malone later enrolled in Tarrant County College, but dropped out.
-After leaving college, Malone moved to Los Angeles, California, with his longtime friend Jason Probst, a professional game streamer.
+After leaving college, Malone moved to Los Angeles with his longtime friend Jason Probst, a professional game streamer.

 After moving to Los Angeles, Malone, Probst, and several other producers and artists formed the music group BLCKVRD and recorded music together.
-Several members of the group, including Malone, moved into a house in Los Angeles' San Fernando Valley together.
+Several members of the group, including Malone, moved into a house in the San Fernando Valley together.
 While living in the San Fernando Valley, Malone met record producers FKi 1st and Sauce Lord Rich, who formed the production team FKi, as well as Rex Kudo, who produced several of Malone's tracks, including "White Iverson".
 Malone recorded the song two days after writing it.
 The lyrics of "White Iverson" allude to Basketball Hall of Fame player Allen Iverson.
 In February 2015, upon completion, it was uploaded to Malone's SoundCloud account.
 On July 19, 2015, Malone released a music video for "White Iverson".
 The single received praise from Mac Miller and Wiz Khalifa.
 However the song was mocked by Earl Sweatshirt.